marios-zindilis/website-sources/posts/centos-6-nfs-server/index.md

 ---
 title: Set up CentOS 6 as NFS Server
 first-published: 2014-07-09
+description: How to set up a minimal NFS server on CentOS 6
 ---

 These are minimal instructions on how to set up an NFS server running on